WORLD CLASS MUSIC IN THE HEART OF DEVON

 The Festival has four core aims:

 to present world-class live music in a part of the country that so infrequently sees professional classical music performances.

 to provide a platform for young musicians in the early stages of their professional careers, particularly at this very difficult time for freelance artists.

 to deliver education workshops for local children, encouraging enjoyment & participation in music from an early age, and promoting values of teamwork & collectively through group singing.

 to engage and involve the community by holding participatory events which offer local residents the opportunity to join with our professional artists in a collective performance.

-2021 will see an initial three-day Festival, designed to work within whatever Covid restrictions still exist, and with great potential for growth in future stagings.
+2021 saw an initial three-day Festival, designed to work within existing Covid restrictions, and with great potential for growth in future stagings.
 Over the next few years, WAF will be gradually expanded in the coming years to include more events with a wider variety of musical genres and styles, and aims to become a cornerstone of Devon’s cultural calendar.